AdvdLaar/Bobcat300-TTN/README.md

 * The Things Network V3
 * Ethernet connection
 * Docker based packet forwarder
+* Gateway communication confirmed with TTN

 The UDP packet forwarder is currently the stable version of this project.

 ---

-# Future development
+# Future development may include:

-The next development step is to move towards:

 **Semtech Basic Station**